zhangbsn-gt/developer.gov.sg/pages/about.md

 To engage the community, we introduced a [community tab](/communities){:target="_blank"} that provides information about our [open-sourced technologies](/communities/open-source-technologies){:target="_blank"}, [STACK-X meetup](/communities/stack-x-meetups/overview.html){:target="_blank"}, past webinar recordings](/communities/stack-x-meetups/past-webinars/){:target="_blank"} and developer blogs](/communities/developer-blogs/){:target="_blank"}.

+We have also recently launched our [Documentation Service](https://docs.developer.gov.sg){:target="_blank"}.
+This service allows product teams to share and contribute their technical content such as API specifications, user and onboarding guides, and product roadmaps.
+You can visit the Documentation Service if you are looking to integrate with government digital services and need information to help you get started.
+Technical contents are already available in the Documentation Service.
+We aim to consistently update and provide new technical content at regular intervals so... visit this page regularly for our updates!

+### What's Next?